Special procedural guarantees

 • A protection officer may interview an applicant presenting other vulnerabilities.
 In such cases, officers are trained based on internal training packs which refer to external sources e.g. TRACKS project or GRETA report for victims of trafficking.

-• From 2013 to 2018, Forum réfugiés – Cosi and the Belgian NGO Ulysse have conducted several 2-day trainings for OFPRA protection officers on victims of torture with two main objectives: helping them to take into account the difficulties asylum seekers may face when they have to share their story after traumatic events and providing tools to protection officers for handling these situations.
+• From 2013 to 2018, Forum réfugiés – Cosi and the Belgian NGO Ulysse conducted several 2-day trainings for OFPRA protection officers on victims of torture with two main objectives: helping them to take into account the difficulties asylum seekers may face when they have to share their story after traumatic events and providing tools to protection officers for handling these situations.

 Prioritisation and exemption from special procedures